leonawicz/tabr/README.md

 ```

 You may have noticed that rests (`r`) are allowed for timesteps and that
 functions that compute lagged intervals respect these gaps.
-Since all
+Since
-that was provided to `as_music_df` was a string of pitches, there are no
+`as_music_df` was only provided with a string of pitches, there are no
-time variables in the current data frame.
+explicit time variables in the data frame.
 However, discrete timesteps
 still exist and they do not have to contain notes.

 There are a number of derivative columns.
 If you are working with a
-large sequence of music, there is no need to carry all of these along
+large sequence of music, there is no need to carry all of these
-through your analysis if you do not need them.
-They can be created using
+variables along through your analysis if you do not need them.
+They can
-various package functions and you can build onto your data frame and
+be created using various package functions and you can build onto your
-transform variables later with `mutate`.
+data frame and transform variables later with a function like `mutate`
+from `dplyr`.

 ``` r
 library(dplyr)